creativecstudios/spring/Spring_Auto_weird_Dependency_Injection.md

 ![Screenshot from 2021-06-18 08-45-49](https://user-images.githubusercontent.com/63385985/122501090-a66b3f80-d011-11eb-9cb4-90486eca6e74.png)

-# There are two different class in spring
+# There are two different scope in spring bean
 # singleton class and prototype class
 ## @Controller refers to singleton class and @Scope(value="prototype") refers to prototype